Southern Gold Country Golf Itinerary

 Check in to lodging at Worldmark Villas at Greenhorn Creek Resort.
 Overlooking the tenth fairway and Clubhouse, guests will enjoy the selection of comfortable accommodations available at the Resort at Greenhorn Creek.
 In several buildings around an attractive hilltop site, these spacious villas are available in one and two bedroom units, with kitchens, fireplaces, balconies and possible sleeping capacities of up to 6 persons.
 The Resort at Greenhorn Creek is a full service facility with swimming pools, tennis courts, family entertainment area and a workout room; these villas are the perfect getaway!

-Enjoy optional evening wine tasting at The Cellar Room at Greenhorn Creek Resort, featuring a variety of delicious Calaveras wines in a beautifully decorated tasting room with outdoor patio seating.
+Enjoy optional evening wine tasting at The Cellar Room at Greenhorn Creek Resort coming Spring 2022, featuring a variety of delicious Calaveras wines in a beautifully decorated tasting room with outdoor patio seating.
 This beautiful tasting room’s outdoor patio overlooks the fairway, and the selection of wines will give you a good overview of what’s available in Calaveras County.

 DAY 2: Full day in Calaveras County

 Breakfast at the resort, take in 18 holes at Greenhorn Creek.
-Lunch in historic downtown Murphys then tour downtown or visit Ironstone Vineyards.
+Lunch in downtown Angels Camp, then tour historic downtown and visit the Angels Camp Museum.
 Finally, head back to Greenhorn for dinner at CAMPS Restaurant.
 Map: https://goo.gl/maps/rfqqE

 Breakfast at CAMPS, a handsome restaurant highlighting regional produce, wines, hand-cut meats and steaks, fresh fish and hand-tossed salads; proudly serving local, ranch-raised, corn-fed USDA Calaveras County beef burgers and farm-fresh local eggs!
 A regional destination with a vivacious bar, impressive number of local wines, eleven beers on tap and great cocktails amid dancing and live music weekends.